 • Silverline is a SaaS platform that allows customers to subscribe to security services running on our own high-performance, massively-scalable hardware in cloud-based points of presence around the globe.
 Two services are currently available on Silverline: Denial of Service (DoS) protection and Web Application Firewall (WAF).
 Depending on the level of protection they require, customers can route traffic through Silverline 24/7 or only when an attack is detected.
-For customers who want to minimize the upfront costs and expense of maintaining on-premise solutions, these services are simple to deploy and an affordable alternative.
-For large enterprises, subscribing to these services in conjunction with F5's on-premises DDoS solution (AFM) and Web Application Firewall (ASM) can provide a first line of defense against attacks before they have a significant down-time impact on their application or network services.
+For customers who want to minimize the upfront costs and expense of maintaining on-premises solutions, these services are simple to deploy and an affordable alternative.
+For large enterprises, subscribing to these services in conjunction with F5's on-premises DDoS Hybrid Defender and Advanced WAF can provide a first line of defense against attacks before they have a significant down-time impact on their application or network services.